What is GraphRAG?

 These use cases demonstrate that GraphRAG is not just better retrieval—it’s smarter, explainable cognition.

-Why Is GraphRAG Important?
+Why is GraphRAG Important?

 The future of enterprise AI depends on trust.
 GraphRAG is a foundational shift toward responsible AI—moving from retrieval to structured reasoning.
+It is also central to Retrieval-Augmented Generation workflows that require controlled, auditable outputs informed by real-world relationships.

 Where flat RAG pipelines offer fast responses, GraphRAG offers: